stid/APPLE-1-ReplicaDue/README.md

 The other sources you find there may be useful to debug the 6502 basic operations as you wire it.

-If you are under OSX - you can install MASM via HomeBrew and use it to compile any asm source included the one above.
+If you are under OSX - you can install MASM via HomeBrew and use it to compile any asm source included the one above:

+    brew install masm

 ## Apple 1 Address Space
           $0000-$0FFF ------------- 4KB Standard RAM